 It was a very early start for me, particularly after a late-night working.
 I was instructed to meet at 7 am at their modern installations near Sencelles.

 I met with Julia, the winemaker.
 Julia acquired her winemaking university degree in Berlin, whilst also working as a waitress in her spare time to pay for her studies.
 She gave us a few simple rules and tips when looking out for the bad grapes and bunches that might be rotten inside or may have been attacked by insects.
 I took my scissors and my bucket and started looking for the ripe grapes, making sure I didn’t leave a good bunch behind.

-On this particular day we were picking Syrah, a grape variety that due to its thin skin gets attacked by all kinds of insects.
-Among the healthy bunches there are some that aren’t very impressive, so it is important to have a good eye and quick judgment in order to decide whether to save a bunch or return it to the soil as fertilizer.
+On this particular day, we were picking Syrah, a grape variety that due to its thin skin gets attacked by all kinds of insects.
+Among the healthy bunches, some aren’t very impressive, so it is important to have a good eye and quick judgment to decide whether to save a bunch or return it to the soil as fertilizer.

 The final stage would then be pumping the ‘most’ into the stainless steel tanks for fermentation.

 Son Campaner is a medium-sized vineyard with specific systems in place, a good work ethic, and a positive environment to work in.

 Carlos from SELVA VINS invited me to help out with their harvest.

 Carlos is a genuine artisan of wine in Mallorca.
 He has been involved in winemaking most of his life.
 He knows every detail of the Mallorcan varieties and he is involved in recuperation programmes for some of the lesser-known grapes.
 He makes all of his wines with minimum intervention and the care and respect he has for the indigenous grapes are very hard to find nowadays.
 His wines are a reflection of what the soil gives and he only adds a low amount of sulphites to them.